West Highland Way Packing List

 Socks/Vaseline/Boots Rule

-Once you are slimy put on cotton socks, walking socks and then boots.
+Once you are slimy, put on cotton socks, walking socks, and boots.

 West Highland Way Equipment List

-Midge nets.
-Either a face covering or hat (see here) with a net to protect your face is a must if you are hiking during midge season which starts mid-May to mid-late September.
+A face covering or hat (see here) with a net to protect your face is a must if you are hiking during midge season, which runs from mid-May to mid-late September.

-I experienced the West Coast midges at their worst during a recent trip and I was so thankful for having face nets.
+During a recent trip, I experienced the West Coast midges at their worst, and I was so thankful for having face nets.

 Final Words